This post may contain affiliate links. Please read our disclosure policy.

 This is a meal dressed to impress with relatively little effort.
 The total hands-on prep time you are looking at is less than 20 minutes!

 It’s no secret we’re obsessed with gnocchi!
 If you haven’t tried it before you are missing out.
 In Italian cooking, gnocchi are essentially small dumplings usually made from potatoes and flour.
-Homemade sweet potato gnocchi with sage butter sauce is one of my favorite meals, but it’s also somewhat time consuming to make.
+This homemade sweet potato gnocchi with sage butter sauce is one of my favorite meals!

 Fun fact: Here’s how to pronounce gnocchi: nyawk-kee